 Figure D.7-1 provides an example of the Field Operations organization Shell may use when dispersant is considered as a viable response strategy.
-Figure D.8-1 shows the Oil Spill Response Checklist: Dispersant Use, as presented in the Unified Plan, Annex F (Change 3).
+Figure D.8-1 shows the Oil Spill Response Checklist: Dispersant Use, as adapted from the Unified Plan, Annex F (Change 2).